UnityTechnologies/MinecraftECS/README.md

 # MinecraftECS with Unity 2019.3.3 & Latest ECS Packages
-> This is an upgrade to Unity 2019.3.3 forked from the offical Unity MinecraftECS repository.
+> This is an upgrade to Unity 2019.3.3 forked from the original MinecraftECS repository.
 The original Unity version was 2018.2.19.

-The code is about how to create a Minecraft-like environment with huge number of blocks using [ECS (Entity Component System)](https://docs.unity3d.com/Packages/com.unity.entities@0.8/manual/index.html).
+The code is about how to create a Minecraft-like environment using [ECS (Entity Component System)](https://docs.unity3d.com/Packages/com.unity.entities@0.8/manual/index.html).

 ![Imgur](https://imgur.com/NDtCOQg.png)